kfsone/amul/archive/README.md

 SMUGL is included here largely because it is based on the last working versions of AMUL source that I no-longer have access to.

+"smugl-src" is one of the earlier snapshots of smugl, while "smugl-later" is from some unknown later period when I'd discovered CMake.
+It is at an unknown level of functionality.